 I have attempted to start up some lobbying efforts among the political parties in this country, but without any success.
 There is as far as I can determine no interest among politicians to improve the education about intersexuality, let alone work on the creation of any medical protocols on intersex cases.
 This is all very disappointing and just adds to the realization that there may be nothing for me to be gained in this country.

 A major victory I did score in early March 2012 was the recognition of me as a hermaphrodite/intersexed person in the Netherlands by a court, as well as that I can legally change my official gender to 'female'.
-In July 2012 the three month appeal period for this decision will have passed and I can change my passport.
+In July 2012 the three month appeal period for this decision passed and I had the gender changed in my passport.
 This recognition has also led to the initial media attention for the plight of myself and other intersex individuals.
-The VUMC hospital is currently being sued thanks to my current personal injuries lawyer, Yme Drost.
+The VUMC hospital subsequently got sued thanks to my personal injuries lawyer, Yme Drost.
 Unfortunately it was concluded that the VUmc gender team had made no mistakes.

 I'm looking for friends... support... love... even a relationship, while gradually regaining confidence in my own skills and acknowledging and accepting my own existence.
-I'm grateful that my condition has been more or less acknowledged and resolved.
-I still hope to get a lot of financial compensation for the years I have had to suffer.
+I'm grateful that my condition has been more or less acknowledged, if still not resolved.
 I'm still at a delicate point, but if I can manage to keep things afloat, everything should be alright from now on, despite the pessimistic and negative tone of most posts in my blog.